mose/hackpad-cli/README.md

 It uses Hackpad REST API 1.0 https://hackpad.com/fQD2DRz22Wf and was tested with ruby 1.9.3 and 2.1.1.

 Initially this tool was created to overcome the frustration of the md export of pads, because we need to copy them to other places sometimes.
 Proper markdown would be appreciated.
+It does that by transforming the html in markdown with the https://github.com/xijo/reverse_markdown gem.

-So for now, it does that, by transforming the html in markdown with the https://github.com/xijo/reverse_markdown gem.
+Then it felt right to cache the pads content and list because then we can browse and search in the whole workspace very fast.
+So by default the `list`, `show` and `info` are cached unless you pass the `-r` option at the end of the commandline.
+Note that the longest is the `list` because the API don't provide pads titles, so `hpcli list` actually downloads the whole list of the pads in txt format.
+But it makes the `info` and the `show` very fast after that.

 Installation
 ------------------